2020 National team

 Meet our amazing 777 National Team 2020.
 These inspiring individuals hail from various corners of Australia and each has a unique story as to why they are set to take on the ultimate test of endurance – 7 marathons, in 7 days, across 7 states!

-As coaching and fitness and health have also been my passion I have coached Sport aerobics for 20 years and I absolutely adore working with kids and playing a part in developing their confidence and strength.
-I was heartbroken to hear of how many kids experience sexual assault and working with them on a daily basis made me realise this could happen to anyone of them.
+Working with children on a daily basis as a sport aerobics coach and fitness trainer made me realise this could happen to any one of them.
 Kids, of course, are our future and taking that sense of self away from them is horrifying to me.

-I love to run marathons, I love to run full stop.
-So what better reason to run than for Bravehearts who are really making a difference to provide preventative education and training programs to help make the world a safer place.
-It also helps the survivors of child sexual assault and their families have the support they need to move forward.
+Both Kerry and I love to run marathons, so to run for Bravehearts who are really making a difference to provide preventative education and training programs to help make the world a safer place is a no brainer to us.

 Hi my name is Steph, and here I am back for round two.
 Last year I was brave and strong enough to compete in the 777 Marathon raising funds and awareness for Bravehearts.
 That week changed my life!!
 There were times I doubted I could finish, but through all the throbbing pains and aching blisters I just kept putting one foot in front of the other and completed all 7 marathons, in 7 consecutive days, in 7 states.
 So here I am again training and preparing to do it all again in July 2020.